Adjusting the intensity of farming can help address climate change - NewsBreak

 A recent standardized global framework for measuring and monitoring soil carbon on farms outlines the approaches needed for soil sampling and analyses to effectively measure what are often slow changes in soil carbon in response to improved cropping practices.

-But for most farmers, closely managing soil carbon is a recent endeavour, and an unfamiliar element — it is now even possible to farm carbon as a source of revenue .
+But for most farmers, closely managing soil carbon is a recent endeavor — and an unfamiliar element.
+It is now even possible to farm carbon as a source of revenue.

-Other than broad recommendations to sustain organic matter in soil, which is 50-55 per cent carbon , carbon seldom appears in long-established farm nutrient or resource management guidelines.
+Other than broad recommendations to sustain organic matter in soil, which is 50 to 55% carbon, carbon seldom appears in long-established farm nutrient or resource management guidelines.

 Residue management acknowledges that benefits to soil carbon of diverse crop rotations can be lost if most of the crop residues are removed.
 Type and frequency of disturbance through tillage determines how much added decomposition of soil organic matter occurs.